 More advanced video configuration options are provided in the NVIDIA Control Panel tab.

-1. Access the NVIDIA Control Panel from the Start menu in Windows (or right-click the desktop and select NVIDIA Control Panel).
+- Access the NVIDIA Control Panel from the Start menu in Windows (or right-click the desktop and select NVIDIA Control Panel). - To configure displays in Discrete mode you can use the NVIDIA Control Panel.

 NVIDIA Control

 Panel